Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 Outline:
 1. Imprisonment and Escape:
-- The chapter opens with Cersei Lannister still imprisoned by the Faith, contemplating her next move.
+- The story continues with Cersei Lannister still imprisoned by the Faith, contemplating her next move.
 - She uses her cunning and manipulation to orchestrate her escape, exploiting the weaknesses and desires of her captors.
 - Cersei forms a plan to consolidate power and undermine her enemies within King's Landing, biding her time until the opportune moment to strike.
 2. Consolidating Power: